Upcoming sessions

 • Leave more confident and prepared to manage the conflicts and 'difficult conversations' you face in your own job

-Ideal for managers and executives who want to understand their conflict resolution style, how it complements their behavioural style want practical ways to generate win-win solutions consensus-building tools for an advanced level of application.
+This program is ideal for managers and leaders who want to better understand their conflict resolution style, build confidence in handling difficult conversations, and develop practical tools for reaching workable outcomes for an advanced level of application.

 Instructor